fara-pug/fara-pug/index.md

     2. Benefit

-        -   A Gambler that gives you 25% odd on scoring..
+        -   A Gambler that gives you 25% odds on scoring..
             -   well.. so far all i got was this blue print
         -   A High level merc that wouldn't even talk to me yet
         -   A Well skilled merc that can hold his own